Algoma Steel Provides Fiscal 2023 Fourth Quarter Guidance

-/EIN News/ -- SAULT STE.
-MARIE, Ontario, March 30, 2023 (GLOBE NEWSWIRE) -- Algoma Steel Group Inc. (NASDAQ: ASTL; TSX: ASTL) (“Algoma” or “the Company”), a leading Canadian producer of hot and cold rolled steel sheet and plate products, today provided guidance for its fiscal fourth quarter ending March 31, 2023.
+SAULT STE.
+MARIE, Ontario, March 30, 2023 (GLOBE NEWSWIRE) -- Algoma Steel Group Inc. ASTLASTL ("Algoma" or "the Company"), a leading Canadian producer of hot and cold rolled steel sheet and plate products, today provided guidance for its fiscal fourth quarter ending March 31, 2023.
 Unless otherwise specified, all amounts are in Canadian dollars.

 Fiscal 2023 fourth quarter total steel shipments are expected to be in the range of 555,000 to 565,000 tons and Adjusted EBITDA is expected to be in the range of CDN $25 million to $30 million.